rfries/enig4s/doc/CodeNotes.md

 ## Collections Usage

-Wheels, Reflectors, and Wiring do lots of indexed access, so they should use IndexedSeqs.
+Wheels, Reflectors, and Wiring do lots of indexed lookups, so they should use IndexedSeqs.
 However, since there is no Applicative instance for IndexedSeq, and traverse/sequence is 80% of why I use cats, I use a concrete class (ArraySeq) in a number of places to prevent the need for conversion when